 Exceptions to the Emerald rules

-As great as the first class perks of Oneworld Emerald can be, there are a couple of exceptions which high flyers should be aware of.
+As great as the first class perks of Oneworld Emerald can be, there are a couple of exceptions that high flyers should be aware of.

 For instance, at London Heathrow and New York JFK airports, only passengers flying with British Airways in first class enjoy access to The Concorde Room lounges.